zioerjens/fhnw-autologin/README.md

 4. Click "load unpacked extension"
 5. Choose the downloaded src folder
 6. Et voilà, the plugin should be ready to use
-7. Add your credentials for that to the plugin
+7. Add your credentials to the plugin

 ## Supported Organisations
 1. FHNW (input value "fhnw")